Table of Contents

-There are many ways to generate power but sometimes its impossible to generate power where it’s needed or in the right form or direction or magnitude.
+There are many ways to generate power but sometimes it is not possible to generate power where it’s needed or in the right form, direction, or magnitude.
 Hence electrical & mechanical power transmissions are vital for any engineering product design.
 This article is solely about mechanical power transmission and its elements excluding electrical power transmission.
 Mechanical power transmission and its elements are used for the following reasons;

 - Generated power or energy can be converted into a useful form

-- Physical constraints limit the power generation at the place where its used hence it can be transferred from source to a place where it is needed
+- Physical constraints limit the power generation at the place where it is used hence it can be transferred from source to a place where it is needed

 - It can be used to change direction and magnitude such as speed or torque

 - It can be used to change the type of energy i.e. rotational to linear and vice versa

 In an engineering product design such as automation drives, machinery, etc, power transmission and its elements make it possible to match the power source to its operating environment and condition of the working elements.

 - The elements help to split and distribute the power source to run several mechanisms such as a single motor running multiple conveyor belts.

 - To change rotational speeds